moxaj/archbroski/README.md

 ## Usage

-Approach an archnemesis status and click its icon.
+Approach an archnemesis statue and click its icon.
 Once the UI is visible, press your activation hotkey.
 Then, one of 3 things could happen:
  - __a__, a single modifier is highlighted and a green checkmark pops up.
 Simply use that modifier.
  - __b__, the image recognition algorithm fails, indicated by a red explamation point.
 For why this might have happened, read through the `IMPORTANT` points below
  - __c__, the logic algorithm fails, indicated by a red question mark.
 This can only happen if you don't have enough different filler modifiers in your stash.